zendesk/okta-identity-governance-demo/README.md

 ### Structure

 #### Terraform
-Terraform is used to manage all the infrastructure within Okta.
-This includes Application, Groups, Rules, and Authorization Servers.
+Terraform is used to manage all the infrastructure within Okta, which includes Application, Groups, Rules, and Authorization Servers.
 This demo includes a single SAML application.
 Terraform also fully suppports Okta [OAuth applications](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/app_oauth).
 You can even provide custom claims for OAuth by purchasing [API Access Management](https://developer.okta.com/docs/concepts/api-access-management/) from Okta.

 A Group Rule is used to assign the application to users automatically once the syncer assigns a value for the corresponding attribute on their user profile.